StrykeSlammerII/UF5-InputArray-test/README.md

 Leave an issue here if this test doesn't run for you, and I'll check if my upload missed important files.

 This is not meant as a full UserFrosting install; please see [UserFrosting](https://github.com/userfrosting/UserFrosting/) for that.

+## My results
+The Fortress features work correctly, but not quite intuitively for me.
+There's no need for a UF issue.
+I have submitted a documentation PR to clarify how Fortress YAML interacts wth input arrays.

+## Disclaimer
+I did not test multidimensional input arrays.
+My current use case only has single-dimensional arrays, and UF recommends AJAX over HTML forms in the later "Client-side code" documentation chapter.